niclasmattsson/GlobalEnergyGIS/README.md

 ```

 Here `europe8` is a region matrix defined in `regiondefinitions.jl`, but you can refer to your own region
 matrices defined elsewhere.
-See next bullet item for syntax examples.
+See the next section for syntax examples.
 To get visual confirmation of the
 results, run `createmaps(regionset_name)` to create images of onshore and offshore region territories
 (in `/GISdata_folder_path/output`).